 Bringing Home Baby (#2) is a series of guest posts focusing on life after baby #2 comes home.
 If you want to contribute please contact me – I’m finding the stories fascinating plus it gives me a break while we adjust to life with our own baby #2 born August 18th.

-After Desirée was born, buy more about I promised myself that I would never, tooth ever do that again.
+After Desirée was born, I promised myself that I would never, ever do that again.
 Then my Neanderthal brain took over 2 and a bit years later and assured me that it would be okay if I did.* Within 48 hours of this primitive reasoning, baby number two was on its way.
 I decided not to think about the actual giving birth part until it was inevitable, at which point I decided I really shouldn’t have done this again.
 And, of course, there were points along the way where my doubts about a second little tyrant surfaced.
 These points included (but weren’t limited to):

 - When my partner went into hospital and was diagnosed as having acute kidney failure, requiring dialysis and a transplant.